 The bottom line is that the Senators’ beat the market with their purchases by ~11% per year, and the stocks they sold underperformed the market by 1% per year.
 This study covered all reported Senatorial stock transactions from 1993 to 1998.
 Here’s a graphic from the paper tracing the relative performance of the two portfolios.
 Note how steep the red line gets after “Day 0,” i.e. the day it was purchased.

 On its face, Ziobrowski’s findings offer strong evidence that Senators did very well for themselves as investors.
 In fact, both this study and Ziobrowski’s follow-up (which covers the House of Representatives from 1985 to 2001) find evidence of Congressional outperformance.

 This paragraph from the conclusion summarizes their findings well:

 “...it seems clear that Senators have demonstrated a definite information advantage over other investors…”

-These studies also had a large impact on the public debate about Congressional investment, getting substantial media coverage and creating pressure for Congress to clarify its disclosure and regulatory coverage.
-This led to the STOCK Act of 2012, which President Obama signed into law.
-(In the tradition of cringe-worthy acronyms in Congress, STOCK stands for Stop Trading on Congressional Knowledge.
-Our legislative history of the Act is available here).
+These studies also had a large effect on the public debate about Congressional investment, gaining substantial media coverage and creating pressure for Congress to clarify its disclosure and regulatory coverage.
+This led to the Stop Trading on Congressional Knowledge (STOCK) Act of 2012, which President Obama signed into law.
+Our legislative history of the STOCK Act is available here.

 This study covers a period of time when the stock market was strong.
 From 1993-98 the S&P500 was up by ~150%.